 If the issue is not satisfactorily resolved, then you have the right to complain through your university’s complaints processes.
 The process for this should be made clear to you by your university.
 If you have completed the complaints procedure and you are still unhappy with the outcome, you have the right to make a complaint to the Office of the Independent Adjudicator for Higher Education (‘the OIA’).

 The OIA is an ombudsman scheme which looks at whether a higher education provider has fair procedures, whether it has followed those procedures correctly, and whether the outcome for the student is reasonable.
-The OIA has published useful guidance about its approach to complaints by students affected by the industrial action.
+The OIA has published useful guidance and frequently asked questions about its approach to complaints by students affected by the industrial action.
 They have also published case studies demonstrating the sort of complaints that have or have not been upheld in the past.
 There is no charge to students for lodging a complaint with the OIA.

 Consumer Rights Act 2015

 A summary of the position of students under the Consumer Rights Act 2015 provides clarification about the protection that might be available to students in these circumstances.
 It is general guidance and does not constitute legal advice to individual students, who are each likely to have different contractual arrangements with their universities or colleges depending on the requirements of their course, the extent of the disruption they have experienced, and their own individual circumstances.
 If you do wish to explore your legal options, you will need to take your own legal advice.

 The OfS’s regulatory powers in the event of future industrial action